Lagrangian chaos and the enstrophy cascade in Ekman-Navier-Stokes two-dimensional turbulence: Conclusions

 Finally, we addressed the steepening of the energy spectrum in the range of wavenumbers of the direct enstrophy cascade, resulting from the combined effect of linear friction with chaotic stretching of vorticity filaments at small scales.
 The spectral correction $\xi$ measured in the numerical simulations is found to be in good agreement with the theoretical prediction obtained in terms of the statistics of the FTLE.
 In particular, both the quadratic and cubic approximations of the Cram\'er function provide reliable estimates of $\xi$.
 On the contrary, the prediction obtained from a mean-field approximation is not accurate.
 This highlights the importance of taking into account the statistical fluctuations of the FLTE.

 Our findings reveal that, in the presence of strong linear friction, the statistics of the FTLE in two-dimensional turbulence are mostly determined by the dynamics at the forcing scale.
 This suggests the possibility that the statistics could depend non-trivially on the details of the external forcing.
 It would be interesting to systematically investigate different forcing protocols in future studies.
+On a different note, it would also be interesting to apply the same approach to different systems.
+The hypotheses of the theoretical framework used here seem quite general, so in principle they should be applicable to other equations.
+However, we are not aware of any other physical system displaying both the necessary scaling properties and the correct dynamics.
+Magneto-hydrodynamic turbulence for example, has an advective dynamics (which is necessary for the connection with the Lagrangian FTLE) but it does not exibit a smooth direct cascade regime \cite{biskamp_1993}.
+Wave turbulence models \cite{nazarenko2011wave}, on the other hand, are not in general dominated by an advective non-linear term driving the downscale transfer of the cascading quantity.
+Although we cannot exclude that similar approaches can be used for turbulent wave equations or closely related quantum turbulence models (e.g., the Gross-Pitaevskii model \cite{zhu2023direct}), the Lagrangian side of the theoretical argument seems hard to justify.